kovshenin/sail/README.md

 If everything is looking good, you should point your domain to Sail as described in the [Domains and DNS](#domains-and-dns) section.
 After DNS propagation is complete you should be able to request and install new SSL certificates for your application.

+## Support

+Community support is available in [our Slack workspace](https://join.slack.com/t/sailed/shared_invite/zt-vgnf8dfb-oPH1ZY1IwFSg_WyECYh5ow).
+If you do not use Slack, feel free to open an issue here on GitHub.

 ## License and Contributing